akofman/react-firebase/README.md

 #### Arguments

 * [`mapFirebaseToProps(props, ref, firebaseApp): subscriptions`] \(*Object or Function*): Its result, or the argument itself must be a plain object.
 Each value must either be a path to a location in your database, a query object or a function.
 If you omit it, the default implementation just passes `firebaseApp` as a prop to your component.

+* [`mergeProps(actionProps, subscriptionProps, ownProps): props`] \(*Function*): If specified, it is passed action functions and the current subscription state from the result of `mapFirebaseToProps()`, and the parent `props`.
+The plain object you return from it will be passed as props to the wrapped component.
+If you omit it, `Object.assign({}, ownProps, actionProps, subscriptionProps)` is used by default.

+  >Note: The `actionProps` argument is an object containing any function values returned by `mapFirebaseToProps()` which are typically used to modify data in Firebase.

 #### Returns